 In accordance with the provisions of the Sec.
 165 of the Companies Act, 2013 none of the Directors on the Board hold directorships in more than ten (10) public companies.
 Further, as per Regulation 26(1) of the SEBI Listing Regulations none of them is a member of more than ten (10) Committees or Chairman of more than five (5) Committees across all the public companies in which they are Directors.
 Necessary disclosures regarding Committee positions in other public companies as on 31st March, 2021 have been made by the Directors.

 The names and categories of the Directors on the Board, their attendance at Board Meetings held during the year and the number of Directorships and Committee Chairmanships / Memberships held by them in other public companies as on 31st March, 2021 are given herein below.
 Other directorships do not include directorships of private limited companies, foreign companies and companies under Section 8 of the Act.
 The Chairmanships/Memberships of Board Committees shall only include Audit Committee and Stakeholders' Relationship Committee:

 Name of Director & Designation DIN.
-Category (Designation) No. of Board Meetings during the Year 2020-21 Attended Last AGM 30.09.20 No. of Directorships in other Public Companies and No. of Committee Position held in Public Companies (including this company) Held Attended category Chairman Member Sri.
+DIN.
+(Designation) Weetings during the Vear 2020-21 Last A Attended Last AGM 30.09.20 in other Public Companies and No. of Committee Position held in Public Companies (including this company) Held Attended category Chairman Member Sri.
 Ramesh Babu Potluri (Chairman & Managing Director) 00166381 Executive Director 4 4 Yes SMS Lifesciences India Limited - Director of the Company 0 2 Sri.
 T.V.V.S.N Murthy 00465198 Non-Executive Director 4 4 Yes SMS Lifesciences India Limited - Managing Director 0 2 Sri.
 P. Sarath Kumar 01456746 Independent Director 4 4 Yes SMS Lifesciences India Limited - Independent Director 2 2 Dr. Smt.
 T. Neelaveni 00065571 Independent Director 4 4 Yes SMS Lifesciences India Limited - Independent Director 2 2 Sri.
 Sarvepalli Srinivas 02292051 Independent Director 4 4 Yes NA 0 1 Sri.
 Shravan Kudaravalli 06905851 Independent Director 4 4 Yes SMS Lifesciences India Limited - Independent Director, CHM tools Limited - Director, Megha Engineering & Infrastructures Limited-Director 1 2 Smt.
 Shilpa R Wagmare 7009966 Non-Executive & Nominee Director 4 4 No 0 0 0 Sri.
 Vamsi Krishna potluri 06956498 Executive Director 3 3 Yes 0 0 0

 \Sri.
-TVVSN Murthy has resigned as Director of the Company with effect 28th May, 2021 \\Sri.
-Vamsi Krishna Potluri has been appointed as Director on 5th June, 2020
+TVVSN Murthy has resigned as Director of the Company with effect 28th May, 2021